Originally this essay was concerned with the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 • • • •

-For all that such spirit quests are a traditional part of a “Hero’s Journey”, at the end of HBP I was no longer convinced that we would get one.
+For all that such spirit quests are a traditional part of a “Hero’s Journey”, at the end of HBP I was no longer confident that we would get one.

 It never was a done-deal, of course.
 Plus, we’d already been tacitly set the problem of a physical quest to have to work our way through over the course of Book 7.
 The spirit quest that I thought I foresaw at the end of OotP may just have become literal.